Sri Lanka: Magic & Mystery (11 days)

 The Indian Ocean island of Sri Lanka is rising again in popularity.
 Enjoy the highlights with your private driver / guide.

-Private departures are daily based on 2 persons
+Private departures operate daily based on 2 or more persons

 Airfare add-on from South India $ 230 CAD

 Customized programs can also be arranged based on your specific timeline and interests!

 Day 01 AIRPORT – NEGOMBO (B)